BJMartin1025/NextFlix---CS4090-Project/README.md

 To run the backend server, while in the backend\flask directory, run: python server.py

-To run the frontend server, while in the frontend directory, run the following with node.js installed: nmp install nmp start
+To run the frontend server, while in the frontend directory in a new terminal, run the following with node.js installed on your device: nmp install nmp start